 - Public air space, like a helipad or airport

 - Hospital or nursing home

-Can you Shoot Fireworks in a Drought in Georgia?
+You Cannot Use Fireworks in a Drought

 Complete a Free Case Evaluation form now

-This should go without saying, but the law strictly prohibits any person from using fireworks while under the influence of alcohol or any other controlled substance.
+Georgia strictly prohibits any person from using fireworks while under the influence of alcohol or any other controlled substance.

 The police can check to see if you are under the influence while firing explosives in your front yard.

 Anyone operating a retail sales facility or wholesale facility must obtain a fireworks distributor license from the Safety Fire Commissioner.
 The initial fee is $5,000, and the license expires on January 31st of the following year.